 Ah, how we love Wisconsin winters.
 Snow is in the air.
 On the ground.
 In your eyes.
-Somehow inside your winter boots.
+Somehow inside your winter snow boots.
 The wind feels like daggers against the tiniest exposed bit of skin.
 Your driveway keeps getting buried — and your mailbox obliterated — each time the plow thunders past.
 Your floors have transformed into something colder than ice.

+There's no doubt about it: winter is our favorite time of year…to bar the doors, shutter the windows and bury ourselves in the warm, cozy confines of our winterized beds.
 Don't have a winterized bed?
 Don't know what a "winterized" bed is?
-Well, you've come to the right place, 'cause we're about to tell you how to make a bed so cozy, it'll make winter actually almost bearable.
+Well, you've come to the right place, 'cause we're about to tell you how to make a bed so cozy, it'll make winter warm and wonderful—at least indoors.

-And by that we mean your mattress.
-Comfort is a key component of feeling cozy, so if you're still using something with those old, squeaky springs, it's time for an upgrade.
+And by that, we mean your mattress.
+Comfort is a key component of feeling cozy, so if you're still using something with old, squeaky springs, it's time for an upgrade.
 We're partial to memory foam mattresses: they self-adjust to your shape for optimal, pressure-point-relieving support.
 And unlike your spring-loaded configuration, they don't squeak or disturb your partner every time you roll over.
 (Tip: If you're not ready to spring for a new mattress entirely, a mattress pad or mattress topper can bring new life to your old bed.)

 Nothing beats all-cotton flannel in the wintertime.
-Unlike some bed sheets, flannel doesn't ice up in cold rooms.
+Unlike some bedsheets, flannel doesn't ice up in cold rooms.
 The napped surface makes it soft and inviting, regardless of the surrounding air's temperature.
-And the more substantial weight helps it trap warm air to keep you toasty.
-It's the coziest stuff we know, plain and simple.
+Napping is a process that distresses the spun fiber and makes it take on the appearance of unspun fiber.